Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: Answering Datasheet Question 16 for ImageNet and OpenImages

 Our next exemplary documentation is based on the dataset OpenImages \cite{Kuznetsova2020theopen}.
 Its first version \cite{openimagesv1} was released in 2016, and the newest version 6 in 2020.
 The dataset contains 1.9M images with either single or multiple objects labeled, resulting in 59.9M image-level labels spanning $19{,}957$ classes and 16M bounding boxes for 600 object classes.
 In contrast to the ImageNet documentation, we only provide the intended concise overview for Datasheet's Question 16.
 Thus refrain from showing exemplary images.
 However, after describing the content using the word clouds, we want to point out one extremely disturbing example.

 We documented the training set of OpenImagesV6 ($1{,}743{,}042$ images) and identified a potentially inappropriate set of $43{,}395$ images.
 Fig.~\ref{fig:word_clouds_openimages} shows our computed word clouds.
 The first word cloud (Fig.~\ref{fig:word_clouds_openimages_a}) shows that most identified images portray persons with labels like ``human head'', ``human face'', or ``human body'', showing both men and woman.
 The second word cloud (Fig.~\ref{fig:word_clouds_openimages_b}) reflects this observation but additionally highlights the portray of, e.g., guns.
-Further, it points out that posters are displayed.
-We observed that often the corresponding images show covers of pornographic material.
+It further shows that posters are displayed.
+We observed that often the corresponding images show pornographic material.

 The third word cloud reveals more interesting concepts (Fig.~\ref{fig:word_clouds_openimages_c}).
 We can again observe the descriptions \textit{cartoon, poster} referring to potential disturbing art, but also graffiti with inappropriate text.
 Furthermore, the description \textit{gun} is further highlighted.
 Human skulls and skeletons are displayed as well as dead and harmed animals (\textit{dead mouse, dead bird}).
 Importantly, the descriptions \textit{bloody face, blood, wound} refer to the concept of harm.
 It is noteworthy that, as the descriptions \textit{zombie} and \textit{zombie mask} could suggest, the corresponding images sometimes show costumes and makeup, however, also often real scenes.
 This observation demonstrates that human validation is necessary.